You never know when disaster will strike and you will need help.

 Will my utility be reimbursed for the use of any resources loaned to RWEAC during a disaster?

 Will RWEAC help in disasters other than hurricanes?

 How do I sign up?

 Participation in RWEAC is voluntary and membership is free.
 To participate as a member of the RWEAC network, your water/wastewater utility will need to sign a Mutual Aid Agreement to help identify the available resources you are willing to share with the network and outline the process of giving and receiving RWEAC assistance.
 Having the agreement in place prior to an emergency event will help expedite the response time for all participants.
 Signing the agreement does not obligate your utility to respond.
-A copy of the RWEAC Mutual Aid Agreement and other enrollment documents are available here.
+Click here for the online application and to read the mutual aid agreement.

 In order to be eligible to receive assistance, a utility is required to execute a Mutual Aid Agreement with RWEAC.

 Any water/wastewater utility in Texas can request emergency assistance from RWEAC by calling 1-866-586-6480, a toll free hotline that is staffed 24/7.